 - Please become familiar with the discipline, health, safety, and office policies and parent, staffing and curriculum guidelines before you jump in. - Begin your placements, spending time OBSERVING and getting to know your school's procedures and philosophies.
 Please allow time to reflect before diving in.
 Ask your supervising teacher which method best fits the classroom needs.
+ALL Curriculum Plans SHOULD BE PREAPPROVED by the onsite supervisor.
+YOU MUST USE both The lesson plans provided by the State Dept of Ed as well as integrating both Intentional Teaching and a Curricula Standard e.g. Creative Curriculum, Preschool Benchmarks, Ages and Stages.

-ALL PLANS SHOULD BE PREAPPROVED by your onsite supervisor. - Each candidate is responsible to create a portfolio that documents how they have met their candidate teaching objectives while in their placements.
+- Each candidate is responsible to create a portfolio that documents how they have met their candidate teaching objectives while in their placements.
 This is a significant component of this course. - Personnel Procedures and Policies: Standard OSHA procedures and State Employments laws should be followed.
-For many of you, this may be their first time in a professional setting.
-Ask about personal phone calls, sick and tardy standards, dress codes, cell phone use and overall personnel expectations, Ask this day one. - Each candidate is required to attend a bi-monthly Practicum Support and Methods class; these classes meet every other Monday from 3:45 to 5:00 at the college.
+Ask about personal phone calls, sick and tardy standards, dress codes and overall personnel expectations. - Each candidate is required to attend a bi-monthly Practicum Support and Methods class; these classes meet every other Monday from 5:00 to 6:15 at the college.
 We discuss daily events, classroom methodologies and try to supplement the candidate's experiences with professional readings and round table discussions.
-Course readings and articles are required.
-As a staff, we are aware that there is not enough class time for this seminar, but to do contractual agreements we are limited.
-It is essential that you utilize your bimonthly papers as a means of communicating with your College Professor. - Each of you is required to complete a bi-monthly summary sheet.
+Course readings and articles are required and are viewed in the same format as an independent study you will read your works independently and submit reflection papers according to standards. - Each of you is required to complete a bi-monthly summary sheet.
 You should email this to me and keep up a weekly hard copy in your portfolio.
 Additionally, if you want to have your site supervisor contact me, I would welcome the news.
 Please tell them to feel free to contact me at sskahan@trcc.commnet.edu. - You will be evaluated by your school, twice during the semester (mid-term and at the end of the semester).
 You will also complete self reflection evaluations mid-semester and at the end of the semester. - Finally, during the semester, I will be visiting you at your site at least two times.
-Typically, the first visit occurs in the morning in February and then again in April.
+Typically, the first visit occurs in the morning in March and then again in April.

 You are responsible to prearrange these dates with your sites and to verify them with your instructor in advance.
-My first visit is a friendly, "how do you do?" the second is a formal evaluation where I observe you conducting a lesson.
+My first visit is a friendly, "how do you do?" the second is a formal evaluation.
+Videotaping may occur in the second visit.
+Releases will be required.